 Please do not wait for a forum to report simple issues that can be reported online or by phone.
 Please do make use of “Report It!”, the tab at the top right of this page.
 The best way we can use Neighbourhood Forum time is raising more difficult issues.

-Details of the grants awarded at the last St George Neighbourhood Partnership meeting were circulated.
-These can be seen on http://www.stgeorgenp.org.uk/grants/funded/
+Details of the grants awarded at the last St George Neighbourhood Partnership meeting were not circulated on this occasion but these can be seen on www.stgeorgenp.org.uk/grants/funded/

 If you have an idea for a subject to be spoken about that is of local interest contact our Neighbourhood Partnership Co-ordinator,

 Abdulrazak Dahir, email@example.com, telephone 0117 903 6409.
 First will be invited to attend the next meeting to talk about local bus services.